xullnn/ls_pull_over_push/180/answers.md

 `\c db_name`

 15. If your psql prompt is `another_database=#`, and you want to delete the `another_database` database, how to do it?
-Two ways!

 - exit psql console by execute `\q` then perform `dropdb db_name`
 - or in psql console
   - first switch to another database `\c another_database`
   - perform SQL `DROP DATABASE db_name;` (don't forget semicolon)

-16. Point out the different components in this sql statement, which of these components are required.
+16. Point out the different components in this sql statement, which of these components are required?

 ```
 sample_db=# CREATE TABLE users (